-Candidates generally responded well to the scenarios and writing tasks, with stronger candidates clearly demonstrating an ability to suit language, format and structure to purpose and audience.
-Strong candidates were able to write in a consistent tone and with an appropriate level of formality when needed.
+Candidates generally responded well to the scenarios and writing tasks, with stronger candidates clearly demonstrating an ability to suit language, style, format and structure to purpose and audience.
+Strong candidates were able to write in a consistent tone that was appropriate for the task set, and they understood when different levels of formality were required.